ABOUT THE AUTHOR

 On board she thought, ‘If I can study for a degree whilst working full time or living on board a yacht in the Caribbean, it's about time I wrote that book I've always longed to write?’

 A chance conversation with sailing friends about a true post-war incident, eighteen months of painstaking research and writing culminated in The Crossing, her first novel; a story of loss and recovery set in a modern day sailing adventure , paralleled by a memory of love and the human spirit in overcoming the horrors of the 2nd World War.
 Faith so enjoyed the experience she immediately began her second novel The Assassins’ Village.
 This book, is a murder - mystery set on the island of Cyprus where Faith and Chris spend a great part of their time.
-This book is now available on Amazon in Kindle format.
+This book and all the others Faith has written are now available on Amazon in Kindle format, paperback and other leading eBook sites, including: Nook, Kobo, Apple and Google.

 Writing now takes pride of place in a very full lifestyle which includes, walking, hashing, drama, reading and of course sailing and skiing whenever time permits.
 A third book had already been started.